 Looking for the perfect name for your character?
 Look no further!
 In this article, I’ll give you all the tips and resources you’ll need to masterfully name the characters you’ve worked so hard to create.

 I’ve won several national awards for writing.
-Four were novel excerpts and one was a short story, but they all had something in common: they had characters.
-My character’s name is one of the first impressions left on the reader.
+Three of my award winning pieces were novel excerpts and one was a short story, but they all had something in common: they had characters.
+My main character’s name is one of the first impressions left on the reader.
 I’ve utilized all of these tips and resources at some point or another, and they have made a world of difference.

 are names really that important?